Tag: housing day

 “The partnerships we have with the other housing organizations for Housing Month is part of what makes this campaign so strong,” says Swonek.
 “Every one of these groups does amazing work in this city and is committed to seeing more affordable housing options available to Edmontonians who are in need.
 I’m so proud to be part of a city and a community that takes housing so seriously.”

-Housing Month seeks to highlight current affordable housing projects being built around Edmonton, showcase current affordable housing buildings already established in the city, and to exhibit much of the progress made from the support of all levels of governments.
-Though Housing Month is driven by the City of Edmonton, the Provincial Government and the Federal Government both have worked on major housing strategies that have benefited Edmonton greatly and even started releasing funds already so that housing organizations can begin work on creating new homes.
+Housing Month seeks to highlight current affordable housing projects being built around Edmonton, showcase current affordable housing buildings already established in the city, and exhibit much of the progress made from the support of all levels of government.
+Though Housing Month is driven by the City of Edmonton, the Provincial Government, and the Federal Government both have worked on major housing strategies that have benefited Edmonton greatly and even started releasing funds already so that housing organizations can begin work on creating new homes.

 “I’m optimistic about the future of housing when I see how much all these different organizations and different governmental bodies are all collaborating with this common goal,” says Swonek.
 “Housing Month displays so much of the progress we’ve made over the years.
 I’m excited for more communities to become invested in affordable housing and Housing Month is the perfect way to make those connections and build that support.”